-Focuses on the role of the registered nurse in the application of the nursing process to assist children and their families to use adaptive strategies during childrearing.
-Applies concepts of growth and development in the care of children with altered health states including multiple disabilities.
-Prerequisites: NSG 1140, 1141, 2271, 2272, BIO 3372/L372.
-Corequisite: NSG 2265
+Focuses on the role of the professional nurse in providing high quality nursing care to children and their families.
+Concepts of growth and development are applied in the care of children with altered health states including multiple disabilities.

+Pre or Corequisite: NSG 2265.
+Prerequisites: NSG 1140, 1141, 2202, 2271, 2272, BIO 3372/L372.